 Your participation in Flexible Spending Accounts (Health Care and/or Dependent Care accounts) will begin on the first day of the month after your enrollment form is received and processed.

 If you fail to enroll or waive health coverage within the 30-day deadline (or as specified by your collective bargaining agreement), you will be defaulted to no health plan coverage and no prescription drug coverage, and you will be unable to enroll until the next Open Enrollment period, usually in October, with coverage effective January 1st of the following year.
 See Enrollment Deadlines (PDF) for details.
-If you are eligible for opt-out credit dollars, you will not be entitled to receive them if you do not waive your health plan coverage.

 - If you have a job status change that impacts your eligibility for benefits, you will receive information and instructions for changing your benefits.

 - If you have a qualified family status change and wish to make allowable changes to your benefits, follow the instructions on the Family Status Change page.
 Otherwise you will have to wait for the next Open Enrollment period to make the change to your benefits.